geo-kit/GeoAgent/README.md

 <GEOVIEW_RESULT_DIR>/results/latest.json            # {"run_id": ...}, written last
 ```

-GeoView checks that pointer once a second and routes the manifest by its `type` field.
+GeoView checks that pointer once a second and routes the manifest.
-Writing the pointer last keeps GeoView from picking up a half-finished request.
-To add a
-capability, add a `type` on both sides; the transport stays as it is.

 ## Need more features?